cymqqqq/Mask-Detection-YOLOv3/README.md

 # Mask Detection with YOLOv3 using Custom Dataset

 ## Introduction:
-The project was actually completed in October 2020 but forgot to upload it then.
+The project was actually completed in early 2020 but I forgot to upload it previously.

 The widespread of Covid-19 make it necessary for people to wear mask when they are outside.
 As such, I have decided to make a mask detection model which aims to ensure people wear their mask when they are outside of their homes.